BinL233/binltools_docs/fff/fff.md

 ## Introduction
-Doc-modifier is a Microsoft Word add-in.
+Formatter For FDA submission (FFF) is a Microsoft Word add-in.
 This program specifically developed to assist with the formatting requirements of FDA submission documents.

 ## Get Started
 ### 0. Prerequisites